-GCLI uses reinsurance to protect against claims volatility.
+LifeStar uses reinsurance to protect against claims volatility.
 A proportional reinsurance arrangement is in place for all product lines.
-Any single policy where the sum insured is beyond the treaty limits is reinsured on a facultative basis.
+Any single policy with a sum insured beyond the treaty limits is reinsured on a facultative basis.
 A detailed analysis is undertaken on an annual basis to assess the most appropriate reinsurance structure in accordance to the business, capital and risk strategies of the company.
 The actuarial function also issues an opinion on the adequacy of reinsurance arrangements annually.
-The credit rating and the financial condition of the key reinsurance counterparties are reviewed on a quarterly basis, so that corrective action is taken in the event of a deterioration in their financial quality.
+The credit rating and the financial condition of the key reinsurance counterparties are reviewed on a quarterly basis, so that corrective action is taken in the event of a deterioration in their credit quality.